 How to play with cardboard boxes

-There’s no ‘right’ way to play with a cardboard box, so let your child decide what they want to do and follow their lead.
+There are many ways to play with cardboard boxes, so let your child decide what they want to do and follow their lead.
 You could start by just talking about the box together.
 For example, ask, ‘How big is it?
 Can you fit inside?’ or ‘What does it remind you of?
 A house?
 A car?’

 If your child needs suggestions to get started, you could try these ideas: